-The group is heavily impacted by the outbreak of Covid-19 resulting in significant drop in the Groups activities following the bans and limitation of gatherings across the Nordic region.
-The outbreak has resulted in a reduction in revenue of more than 30 mio.
-EUR during the period from March to June 2020.
+The group is impacted by the outbreak of Covid-19 resulting in significant drop in the Groups activities following the bans and limitation of gatherings across Europe.
+The outbreak has resulted in a reduction in revenue of close to EUR ('million) 100 in the financial year 2020/21.

-Special risks - operating risks and financial risks
+Operating risks and financial risks